achaivre/unit5practices/doctor_office/README.md

 You will be creating an organization system for a doctor's office.

-Create three models that are connected to one another.
+Create two models that are connected to one another.

 `Doctor` should have the following fields: